shizenglin/Rank-based-Pooling-for-Deep-Convolutional-Neural-Networks/README.md

   }
 }
 In RWP and RSP, we introduce a new hyper-parameter a(p_a).
 It controls the probability of the maximum activation in a pooling region.
 We argue that setting it to be around 0.5 may lead to satisfactory performance.

+We evaluate the proposed methods on four benchmark datasets: MNIST, CIFAR-10, CIFAR-100 and NORB.
+All experiments are conducted by using a deep learning framework called Caffe.